WantClue/Helium-VPS/README.md

-# Helium-VPS
+# Helium-VPS-Mango

-By setting up a VPS on Linode you can download this installations script and this will do all the work you need
+By setting up a VPS on Linode you can download one of these installations scripts and they will do all the work you need.

+After downloading it you need to make sure it´s executable by the following command:

+chmod +x install.sh

+or for RUT240

+chmod +x install-rut.sh

+After this you just need to run the script by

+./install.sh

+or for RUT240

+./install-rut.sh

-Don´t forget to do the Port Forwarding in your router afterwards
+Don´t forget to do the Port forwarding in your router(Mango,RUT240) afterwards

+Helium port: 44158
+SSH port:     22
+Dashboard ->
+              Bobcat : 80
+              Browan : 443
+              Pisces: 443
+              Rak: NONE
+              Nebra: 80

+Buy me a Beer
+              HNT: 13xA6Ex6BZB2wWspardBJnvH3QXVFTmHnttgtfkXQHsKF4R4SXF